Verifying DNS Lists - FMC

 Each of these UIDs correspond to DNS feed.
 For example b1df3aa8-2841-4c88-8e64-bfaacec7111f is for DNS Dga category.
 You can easily figure out which UID is tied to which DNS category by using the more command, notice the top of the file.

-This confirms it and we can can either whitelist it or drop the category and then redeploy polices.
-Unless you run into a bug, which I have ran into with whitelisting as it does not seem to work with some older firepower code, another upgrade is in the works. 🙄 In the meantime I dropped the DNS category, I hope this information is helpful, feel free to comment below.
+This confirms it and we can can either whitelist it or drop the category and then redeploy polices, unless you run into a bug, which I have ran into with whitelisting as it does not seem to work with some older firepower code.
+Another upgrade is in the works, in the meantime I dropped the DNS category, I hope this information is helpful, - Ryan